d2l-ai/d2l-vi/chapter_convolutional-modern/vgg.md

 is a sequence of the following layers:
 (i) a convolutional layer
 (with padding to maintain the resolution),
-(ii) a nonlinearity such as a ReLu,
+(ii) a nonlinearity such as a ReLU,
 One VGG block consists of a sequence of convolutional layers, followed by a max pooling layer for spatial downsampling.
 In the original VGG paper :cite:`Simonyan.Zisserman.2014`,